 Fission is primarily seen in single-celled organisms.
 Fragmentation means to be divided into different parts.
 This means the formation of a new organism by dividing an organism is called fission.

-For example – Amoeba a celled organism divides into two different parts, in this process which is the first nucleus.
-It divides into two nuclei, this process is called karyokinesis.
+For example – Amoeba, a celled organism, divides into two different parts in this process, which is the first nucleus.
+It is divided into two nuclei, and this process is called karyokinesis.

-Now a question must be arising in your mind, why are they called daughter cells?
-Why are they not called son cells, these cells will later give birth to two daughter cells, and always a woman gives birth to a child.
+Now, a question must arise in your mind: Why are they called daughter cells?
+Why are they not called son cells?
+These cells will later give birth to two daughter cells, and a woman always gives birth to a child.

 What is binary fission?